Blog>Expert Advice>Causes of ceiling cracks and potential repairs

 Dangerous ceiling cracks

 As previously mentioned, any structural cracks indicate an immediate issue.
-Be sure to call a professional to come and diagnose the problem and work on fixing it asap.
+Be sure to call a professional to come and diagnose the problem and work on fixing it ASAP.

 Hairline cracks in your ceiling